 Workshops are designed for educators who teach students in grades three through 12 as well as administrators, librarians and curriculum specialists.
 All workshops include free curricular materials.

-The next available workshop will take place in April.
+The next professional development workshop will be held in June 2018.

 For information about the upcoming schedule, please visit: https://www.911memorial.org/events